Gravesend Lifeboat Station: History

+The new lifeboat was funded from the bequest of the late Mrs Olive Laura Deare, who had lived in the Gravesend area all her life.
+Her grandparents had operated fishing boats from Gravesend.
+On the 26 April 2003, a ceremony was held in the New Tavern Fort gardens.
+After a blessing by the Rev. Andrew Huckett, the lifeboat was officially named Olive Laura Deare (E-002).

-In June 2007, the station moved to the end of the Royal Terrace Pier, adjacent to the pontoon where the lifeboat is moored.
-Previously housed in porta-cabins in a near-by car park, this move improved conditions and helped reduce launch times.
+Previously housed in portacabins in a near-by car-park, the station was relocated to the end of the Royal Terrace Pier in June 2007, adjacent to the pontoon where the lifeboat is moored.
+This move provided much improved crew facilities, and helped reduce launch times.

 Gravesend has one of the highest lifeboat call out rates in Kent, and is among the busiest stations in the British Isles.
 In the fifteen years to May 2017 its lifeboat launched 1,500 times, rescuing 797 people and saving 69 lives.